NerdNu/MobLimiter/README.md

 * `/moblimiter count` — Count all living entities in your chunk and view radius.
 Requires `moblimiter.count`.

-* `/moblimiter.limits` — Print all configured limits.
+* `/moblimiter limits` — Print all configured limits.
 Requires `moblimiter.limits`.

-* `/moblimiter.check` — Inspect the mob you're looking at, printing its age, limits and statuses.
+* `/moblimiter check` — Inspect the mob you're looking at, printing its age, limits and statuses.
 Requires `moblimiter.check`.

 All commands can be accessed with the `moblimiter.*` permission node.